ArthurGareginyan/syntax-highlighter-for-wp-editor/readme.txt

 =  =
 * Security improvement: Prevent direct access to the "inc/php/options.php" file.
 * Maintenance: Processing of options has been improved.
 Direct retrieving of options from the database is replaced by the "_options" callback.
+* Maintenance: Processing of options has been improved.
+The "_options" function has been rewritten.
 * Maintenance: The contents of PHP files have been optimised; Code formatting and commenting improved.

 = 4.50 - Sep 6, 2021 =